TorjeiHelset/MatMod-Project/README.md

 All files has a nx, ny (nz in 3D) specifying number of gridpoints in each direction.
 These can be reduced to reduce the runtime.
 All files also has a n, specifying the number of timesteps to be taken.
 This can also be reduced.

+<a id="org23er53e"></a>
+# Remarks
+It should be noted that although GitHub says that 99.9% of the code was written in Jupyter Notebook, the entirety of the new attempt is written in Matlab.
+This percentage is because some of the jupyter notebook files contain large animations.